Refreshing Your Outdoor Space With New Design Ideas

 Style Tip: To avoid creating a messy look, select only a few items for balanced outdoor space design.

 The Minimalist's Style

-Minimalists advocates are the kind of people who care very little for the material things in life.
-They live a simple life and bask in the joy of the "less is more" approach.
-Minimalists prefer to focus on a handful of functional items rather than collecting things that are meaningless.
+Minimalists advocates are the ones who care very little for the material things in life.
+They live a simple life and apply the "less is more" approach.
+They keep a handful of functional items rather than collecting meaningless things.

-You’ll love it if: your closet has three basic colors: black, gray and white, you’re attracted to barren rooms and spaces and if you’re the type who finds joy in throwing out clutter every once in a while.
+You'll love it if: your closet has three muted tones: black, gray, and white, you're attracted to barren rooms and spaces, and if you're the type who finds joy in throwing out clutter every once in a while.

-Style Tip: Always remember that a Minimalist’s mantra is clutter-free.
-If you already have a bare lifestyle to begin with, then you’re good to go.
-If you’re just starting to embrace this lifestyle, keep looking for ways to pare down your clutter.
-It’s a good way to keep your outdoor space looking neat and tidy and a lifesaver from unnecessary expenses with items you don’t really need.
+Style Tip: Always remember that a Minimalist's mantra is clutter-free.
+If you already have a bare lifestyle, to begin with, then you're good to go.
+If you're just starting to embrace this lifestyle, keep looking for ways to pare down your clutter.
+It's an excellent way to keep your outdoor space looking neat and tidy and a lifesaver from unnecessary expenses with items you don't need.

 The Beach Lover's Style

 Perhaps you want a more laid-back style that reminds you of the gentle ocean waves and the lush tropical greens of your last beach vacation.
 These are the people who seek comfort in their very own backyards with desires to recreate the feel and look of a relaxing spa.

 You'll love it if: you can't forget your last holiday trip or if you're a lover of a spa retreat.
 You're the type of person who got their hands full during the weekdays, and you seek to find calmness and relaxation during the weekend.

 Get the Look: Look to tropical designs for inspiration.
 These designs will likely make use of teak, wicker, or rattan furniture.
 For your outdoor sanctuary, look for synthetic wicker furniture mainly made for open-air spaces meant for lounging or sleeping.